Jean84646/Hair-Salon.Solution/README.md

 # Hair Salon
 ##### A Hair Salon Application

-#### By Jean Jia, 07.13.2018
+#### By Jean Jia, 07.20.2018

 ## Description

-A database application to hold a list of stylists and their clients.
+A database application to hold a list of stylists, stylist's specialties, and clients list.

 ## Setup